 13) Mirror Mirror What do You See

 Body shaming and poor self-image are real struggles facing our kids.

 Heck, they are real struggles facing adults as well.

-Let’s teach our kids to love their bodies no matter how they look.
+Let’s teach our kids to love their bodies regardless of their appearance.

 You can also name three things you see about them that you love.